Cycles in the de Rham cohomology of abelian varieties over number fields: The main theorem over and its proof

-\begin{lemma} The $G^\circ_{\mathrm{dR}}$-representations $V_{i,j}$ and $V_{i,j'}$ are not isomorphic if $j\neq j'$. \end{lemma} \begin{proof} Let $T_w$ be a Frobenius torus of maximal rank for some finite place $w\notin \Sigma$.
-We only need to show that the weights of $T_w$ acting on $V_i$ are all different.
-By \ref{dRtoet}, we may consider $T_w$ as a maximal torus of $G_\ell(A)$ acting on irreducible sub representations of $(G_\ell)_{\bar{\bQ}_\ell}$ in $H^1_\et(A_{\bar{K}},\bQ_\ell)\otimes \bar{\bQ}_\ell$. \cite{Pink}*{Thm.
+\begin{lemma} The $G^\circ_{\aT}$-representations $V_{i,j}$ and $V_{i,j'}$ are not isomorphic if $j\neq j'$. \end{lemma} \begin{proof} Let $T_w$ be a Frobenius torus of maximal rank for some finite place $w\notin \Sigma$.
+We also assume that $G\MT$, as a $\bQ$-group, is unramified at $p_w$.
+We only need to show that the weights of $T_w$ acting on $V_i$ are all distinct.
+By \ref{dRtoet}, we view $T_w$ as a maximal torus of $G_\ell(A)$ acting on irreducible sub representations of $(G_\ell)_{\bar{\bQ}_\ell}$ in $H^1_\et(A_{\bar{K}},\bQ_\ell)\otimes \bar{\bQ}_\ell$. \cite{Pink}*{Thm.
 5.10} shows that $(G_\ell(A),\rho_\ell)$ is a weak Mumford--Tate pair over $\overline{\bQ}_\ell$.
-To show the weights on $V_i$ are different, it suffice to show that the weights of the maximal torus of each geometrical irreducible component of $(G_\ell(A), \rho_\ell)$ are different.
+To show the weights on $V_i$ are distinct, it suffices to show that the weights of the maximal torus of any given geometrical irreducible component of $(G_\ell(A), \rho_\ell)$ are distinct.
 Furthermore, it reduces to the case of an almost simple component of each irreducible component.
 They are still weak Mumford--Tate pairs by \cite{Pink}*{4.1}.
-One checks the list of simple weak Mumford--Tate pairs in \cite{Pink}*{Table 4.2} to see that all the weights are different. \end{proof}
+One checks the list of simple weak Mumford--Tate pairs in \cite{Pink}*{Table 4.2} to see that all the weights are distinct. \end{proof}